morethanyell/mimecast-apis-splunk-ta/README.md

 To configure an input after installing this app, go to Settings > Data Inputs > Mimecast Awareness Training - Campaigns
 You will need to supply the the following:
 - Grid or Tenant API URL
 - Access Key
 - Secret Key
 - App Id
 - App Key
+- Launch Date

 Once the abovementioned credentials have been entered, click on More Settings and select your index and interval.
 Since this API endpoint returns data that do not change a lot, it is recommended to set a wide interval, such as "every 12 hours".
+This TA will only index events that are greater than the desired Launch Date.

 NOTE: Do not change the `sourcetype` as there's a renaming that happens in the background / parsing phase.